Modern Slavery Statement 2021-22

 4. Our future actions

-In addition to the actions we have already taken to adhere to the Act, we aim to:
+In addition to the actions we have already taken to adhere to the Act, we will:

 - Continue to discuss the Act with our suppliers, and ensure they take proportionate and appropriate action to eradicate Modern Slavery and Human Trafficking within their supply chains.